Phosters/terraform-beginner-bootcamp-2023/README.md

   `terraform validate`      Check whether the configuration is valid `terraform plan`          Show changes/changeset required by the current configuration `terraform apply`         Create or update infrastructure.
-  `terraform apply --auto-approve` Use this to automate apply to prevent typing yes
+  `terraform apply --auto-approve` Use this flag to automate apply to prevent typing yes
-  `terraform destroy`       Destroy previously-created infrastructure
+  `terraform destroy`       Destroy previously-created infrastructure.
+Use the `--auto-approve` to automate apply to prevent typing yes

 ### Accessing Terraform
 Terraform utilizes providers and modules in its deployment process.